koinos/koinos-docs/docs/nodes/configuration.md

 addresses only from the selected network configuration and validate the complete configuration before starting services.

+An advertised [public Seed Node](seed-node.md) also needs a stable P2P identity and a publishable DNS or IPv4 multiaddr.
+Its secret `p2p.seed` value must not be committed or included in copied configuration output.

 The most important operator settings are:

 | Setting | Operational meaning |